 But can you really imagine yourself as a home-builder?

 Unfortunately, in this culture, one subset of men tend to dominate the field of building.
-Folks who identify with them tend to have a greater sense of confidence with tools, thus perpetuating a discouraging narrative about who can and can’t build things.
+Folks who identify with them tend to grow up with a greater sense of confidence with tools, thus perpetuating a discouraging narrative about who can and can’t build things.

-We’re here to disrupt that story, and together, write a new one.
+Let’s disrupt that outdated story, and together, write a new one.

 We’ve taught hundreds of people how to build.

 Anyone with a deep desire to build can learn how to do it.
 We know this from experience, because over the last 10 years we’ve taught hundreds of people, mostly women, these skills.
 During each class, we’ve seen folks transform from newbies who are timid with the tape measure, to confident, budding carpenters.